jonathanchancey/stacks/README.md

 Bare metal configuration

 ### Flux - `flux`

 My GitOps project of choice

 ### Kubernetes Clusters - `k8s`

-I'm heavily invested in k3s due to Raspberry Pi and SBC compatibility but it would be nice to jump to Talos when support arrives
+~~I'm heavily invested in k3s due to Raspberry Pi and SBC compatibility but it would be nice to jump to Talos when support arrives~~

+Switched off random SBCs to mini PCs for Talos and it's been consistently amazing.
+Besides using CM3588s have only taught me lessons in disaster recovery

 #### Academy - K3s

-My production cluster.
-Moving towards home-viable best practices slowly but surely
+The cluster that started it all.
+Currently production but it's getting a bit creaky at 656d+

-7 nodes, 40 cores (28 qemu64, 12 arm64), 144GiB RAM
+7 nodes, 40 cores (28 qemu64, 12 arm64), 154GB RAM
 - ~~3 masters~~ 1 master
-- 5 workers, three of which are cm3588s primarily for longhorn
+- 5 workers, three of which are CM3588s primarily for Longhorn ~ ☸ academy/default

-#### Bastille - RKE2
+#### Bastille - Talos

-For External Services
+Nascent production cluster with enforced best practices running on 3 MS-01s

+- 3 nodes, 48 cores, 96 GB DDR5 RAM
+- Thunderbolt ring networking
+- 2.5Gb connection on SERVERS vlan

 #### Coalesce and Dichotomy - K3s